Name: Emily Bettison

 - Delivering a session for third year students at BCU on the Creativity in the Media module.

-- Visiting Lecturer at BCU (Jan 2018 - present), specifically teaching first year students on the Researching the Media module.
+- Visiting Lecturer at BCU (Jan 2018 - July 2018), specifically teaching first year students on the Researching the Media module.

 Other Research Interests: